Sir Ralph Assheton, 1st Baronet

-Biography

 Early life

 Ralph Cockayne Assheton was born in 1860 in Downham, Lancashire.
 His father was Ralph Assheton (1830–1907), who served as Member of Parliament for Clitheroe from 1868 to 1880, and his mother, Emily Augusta Feilden (1834–1916).
-His uncle was Joseph Feilden (1824–1895), who served as Member of Parliament for Blackburn from 1865 to 1869, and later MP for North Lancashire from 1880 to 1885.
+His uncle was Joseph Feilden (1824–1895), who served as Member of Parliament for North Lancashire from 1880 to 1885.
 He attended Eton College and graduated from Jesus College, Cambridge.

 Career

 He served as a member of the Lancashire County Council in 1892, as well as Justice of the Peace for the West Riding of Yorkshire and Lancashire He also served as Deputy Lieutenant of Lancashire.
 He then served as Alderman of Lancashire from 1902 to 1949.
 Moreover, he served as High Sheriff of Lancashire in 1919.

-He was created Baronet Assheton, of Downham on 4 September 1945.
+He was created Baronet Assheton, of Downham, on 4 September 1945.

 Personal life

 He married Mildred Estelle Sybella Master on 27 September 1898.
 They had four children: